fondberg/spotcast/README.md

 Release 3.0.0 New method for obtaining access token from Spotify.
 Please read [Configuration](#configuration) for new instruction.

+Release 3.2.0 New websocket methods to retrieve playlists

 ## Installation

 ### This component is easiest installed using [HACS](https://github.com/custom-components/hacs)